imagej/imagej.github.io/_pages/plugins/cats.md

 CATS can be installed from the ImageJ update site: http://sites.imagej.net/EMBL-CBA/.
 For details on how to install an update site click [here](/update-sites/following).

-To start CATS in ImageJ, select Plugins &gt; Segmentation &gt; CATS from the main menu.
+To start CATS in ImageJ, select {% include bc path="Plugins | Segmentation | CATS" %} from the main menu.